IBM/cp4i-deployment-samples/EventEnabledInsurance/readme.md

 ...
 ```

-# Add connectors to your Kafka Connect environment
+# Add connector to your Kafka Connect environment
-Add connectors for Postgres Debezium and Elasticsearch.
+Add connector for Postgres Debezium.
 - Navigate to the toolbox for the `es-demo` Event Streams runtime
 - Click `Add connectors to your Kafka Connect environment`
 - Click `View Catalog`.
 - Find and click the following connectors and the click `Get connector` to download:
   - PostgreSQL (Debezium)
-  - Elasticsearch
 - Extract the PostgreSQL (Debezium) tgz into a dir named `my-plugins`
-- Copy the Elasticsearch jar into the same `my-plugins` dir
 You should end up with a dir structure as follows:
 ![dir structure](./media/my-plugins-dir.png)